victordomingos/optimize-images/README.md

 You must explicitly pass it a path to the source image file or to the directory containing the image files to be processed.
 By default, it will go through all of its subdirectories and try to optimize the images found.
+You may however choose to process the specified directory only, without recursion.

 Please note that the operation is done DESTRUCTIVELY, by replacing the original files with the processed ones.
 You definitely should duplicate the